WFIT

-WFIT (89.5 FM), is a non-commercial, listener-supported, public radio station licensed to Melbourne, Florida, and serving the Space Coast.
-It is owned by the Florida Institute of Technology with studios and its broadcast tower on the FIT campus.
+WFIT (89.5 FM) is a non-commercial radio station licensed to Melbourne, Florida, United States, and serving the Space Coast with an adult album alternative format.
+It is owned by the Florida Institute of Technology with studios and its broadcast tower at the WFIT Broadcast Center on the FIT campus on West University Boulevard.
 WFIT is funded in part by individual memberships, corporate underwriting, state and local grants, the Corporation for Public Broadcasting and Florida Tech.

-WFIT is a Class A FM station.
-It has an effective radiated power (ERP) of 4,700 watts, using a directional antenna.
-The transmitter is on Science Circle, off South Babcock Street in Melbourne.
+WFIT's transmitter is on Science Circle, off South Babcock Street in Melbourne.

 Programming

-WFIT's weekday programming specializes in Adult Album Alternative (Triple-A) music.
+WFIT's weekday programming specializes in adult album alternative (Triple-A) music.
 The station features local music shows hosted by various staff members.
 The programming offers occasional showcases of live in-house musical sessions and original interviews with local and touring bands.
 Also on the weekday schedule is the nationally syndicated Triple A music show World Cafe from WXPN Philadelphia.
 Two NPR news and information shows are heard in the morning and afternoon drive time, Morning Edition and All Things Considered.

 WFIT's evening and weekend music broadcasts include an eclectic blend of genres and programs, including indie rock, folk, bluegrass, blues, jazz, world music, beach music, Latin, new age, reggae, ambient, Americana, and various forms of pop.

 The station broadcasts several syndicated talk and news shows, including Weekend Edition, All Things Considered (Saturday and Sunday editions), and Tech Nation.
 WFIT produces community content segments Coastal Connection, Inside Florida Tech, Psychology Science Minute, and the Lagoon Minute.

 WFIT airs local news briefs produced in conjunction with Florida Today.